gahan-corporation/wyatt/docs/reference/javascript.rst

     });

-The query is only actually performed when calling one of the query serialization methods, :func:`~odoo.web.Query.all` and :func:`~odoo.web.Query.first`.
+The query is only actually performed when calling one of the query serialization methods, :func:`~gerp.web.Query.all` and :func:`~gerp.web.Query.first`.
 These methods will perform a new RPC call every time they are called.

 For that reason, it's actually possible to keep "intermediate" queries